PatrickHenson/patrickhenson.github.io/_posts/2018-06-07-uncrustify-configuration.markdown

 tags: [linux, c++]
 ---

 Maintaining the _style_ of your code is manageable if it's just you, but how do you handle commits from an entire team?
-If you haven't used a code beautifier, such as [Uncrustify](uncrustify.sourceforge.net), they're extremely usefull tools that keep your codebase consistently formatted.
+If you haven't used a code beautifier, such as [Uncrustify](uncrustify.sourceforge.net), they're extremely useful tools that keep your codebase consistently formatted.

 Several benefits are immediately apparent: